 You may know Schoolhouse Electric for their throwback lighting designs, but they are so much more than vintage-style fixtures.
 The Portland-based brand's modern-yet-rustic offerings could fill your house, soup to nuts, without looking the least bit matchy-matchy.
 Standouts include their hardware, lighting (of course), and their bedding and bath goods.

 I recently discovered this brand, and it was love at first scroll.
 Their tailored silhouettes are simple yet powerful, with a sprinkling of color throughout.
 Also, there's something to be said about their scaled-down catalog—it's nice not to have paralysis of choice when evaluating what a brand is selling.
 Beautiful and reasonably priced, you can bring home one of their sofas for around $1,200 (they max out at $1,500.)

 A great return policy, $49 flat rate (and super fast) shipping no matter how many pieces you order, and high quality furnishings at an honestly low price are all reasons to check out Article.

 How could you sit on a sofa from a brand named Joybird and not be happy?
-Another reason to smile is the company's upstanding sustainable practices—they plant a comparable amount of trees with every furniture purchase made of what it took to construct the piece (i.e., the sale of a chair equals three trees, a credenza, on the other hand gets eight trees).
-If you're willing to wait 6-8 weeks, you get your pick of dozens of fabric colors for your new sofa, but a handful of styles are available quick ship in a standard gray.
+Another reason to smile is the company's upstanding sustainable practices—they plant trees with every furniture purchase comparable to what it took to construct the piece (i.e., the sale of a chair equals three trees, a credenza, on the other hand gets eight trees).
+If you're willing to wait 6-8 weeks, you get your pick of dozens of fabric colors for your new sofa, but a handful of styles are available to quick ship in a standard gray.

 I love R&B's American-made philosophy: 90% of their pieces are made in the USA by artisans in family owned workshops.
 On top of keeping production stateside, they offer many of their pieces in numerous sizes, finishes and colors, which lets you as the shopper take the reins of your purchase and get just what you want and need for your home.